ARMmbed/Debugging-docs/Docs/Debugging/Debugging with Eclipse and pyOCD.md

     1. Add the GCC ARM Embedded's bin directory.
 For example, `C:\Program Files (x86)\GNU Tools ARM Embedded\4.9 2015q2\bin`.
     1. Install **Make** and add it to your system path.
 Make is available as one of the tools here: [http://gnuwin32.sourceforge.net/](http://gnuwin32.sourceforge.net/).
 1. Python
-  1. Windows Only - Select "Add to path" when installing.
+  1. Windows Only: select "Add to path" when installing.
 1. Install pyOCD by running ``pip install pyocd``.

 ##Importing to Eclipse and building